AlbertLin0327/Least-Square-Monte-Carlo/README.md

 Root Mean Sqaure Error Rate after 0.08 shift: 0.0317061318483637 Estimated Delta of p: -0.5696338131001397
 -----------------------------
 ```
+- *Put* can be written in any cases or even *p*.
+It works the same for *Call*
+- Every market attributes should be seperate by a space and written in one line
+- Interest rate, dividend rate and volatility is require to be written in percentage
+- Periods and simulations should be integers
+- The relation between spot price and strike price is assumed as reasonable
+- dS is exepected not to be too big.
+Though you might have your own concern

 ## Result
 #### Distribution of the Monte Carlo sampled path